Skip to contents

 image

-Either a string giving the path or URL to an image file to be read by magick::image_read; the results of reading a file or manipulating an image already with magick::image_read or other magick functions; a ggplot object / grob; some other object that can be handled by cowplot::draw_image; or NULL, the default.
+Either a string giving the path or URL to an image file to be read by magick::image_read; the results of reading a file or manipulating an image already with magick::image_read or other magick functions; a ggplot object / grob; or NULL, the default.
 If NULL, the image will come from the file at system.file("extdata/logo.svg", package = "stylehaven").
 As built, this is a logo for DataHaven, but that file can be replaced for repackaging this library for other organizations or projects.

 position